-I guess keeping me waiting fifteen minutes past our scheduled meeting time gave me my first clue I was probably dealing with a Warm / Teller; someone who wasn’t particularly in touch with time.
+I guess keeping me waiting fifteen minutes past our scheduled meeting time gave me the first clue I was probably dealing with a Warm / Teller; someone who wasn’t particularly in touch with time.

-Sure enough, he entered reception like a whirlwind; coat half off his shoulders and, being directed to where I was sitting by the receptionist, he apologised for running late.
+Sure enough, he entered reception like a whirlwind; coat half off his shoulders and, being directed to where I was sitting by the receptionist, he apologized for running late.
 His handshake was firm as I rose to accept it.
 He kept walking almost pulling me along before letting go and, though we had only spoken once on the telephone, he smiled freely seeming genuinely pleased to see me.

 As he strode from the reception he beckoned for me to follow.
-Without turning round he asked if I’d like a coffee and as we entered his office he picked up the desk phone and with a joke asked Heather to “Pop along”.
+Without turning around he asked if I’d like a coffee and as we entered his office he picked up the desk phone and with a joke asked Heather to “Pop along”.
 Before finishing his conversation with his secretary, he gestured for me to take one of the casual seats away from his desk.

 He eventually flopped next to me, still ranting about roadworks when Heather entered without knocking and asked how I took my coffee.